 In general, section 1251 of the Affordable Care Act ("ACA") provides that certain group health plans and health insurance coverage existing as of March 23, 2010, the date of enactment of the ACA, (referred to collectively in the statute as grandfathered health plans) are not subject to all of the ACA's mandated provisions.
 In November 2015, the Departments issued final regulations that identified certain types of changes that, if made to a grandfathered plan or coverage, would result in a loss of grandfather status.
-These types of changes generally include an increase in fixed-amount cost-sharing above certain thresholds, decrease in employer contributions, and elimination of substantially all benefits to diagnose or treat a condition.
+These types of changes generally include an increase in fixed-amount cost-sharing above certain thresholds, decrease in employer contributions, and elimination of substantially all benefits to diagnose or treat a condition0.

 In response to a 2017 Executive Order, the Departments issued a request for information regarding grandfathered group health plans and grandfathered group health insurance coverage ("2019 RFI").
-These proposed regulations are based on the feedback received from stakeholders who submitted comments in response to the 2019 RFI.
+The proposed regulations were based on the feedback received from stakeholders who submitted comments in response to the 2019 RFI.
+The Departments issued these final rules that adopt the proposed amendments without substantive change.